 - Turn off the monitor for extended periods of time.
 It can be as little as several hours or it could be as long as several days.

-- Use a screen saver with a rotating image and run it for extended periods of time.
-The rotating color palette should help remove the persistent image but it could take a long time.
+- Use a screen saver with a rotating image and run it for an extend periods of time.
+(This is done by setting a rotating screen saver and disabling the monitor sleep setting.)
+The rotating color palette should help remove the persistent image but it could take a while to remove it.

 - Run the screen with a single solid color or bright white for an extended period of time.
 This will cause all of the crystals to be reset at a single color setting and should erase any previous image persistence.